 Part IV.
 Public Investments A. Were all repurchase agreements and reverse repurchase agreements only entered into with: § 118A.05, subd.
-2 1. a financial institution qualified as a depository of public funds; 2. any other financial institution which is a member of the Federal Reserve System and whose combined capital and surplus equals or exceeds \$10,000,000; 3. a primary reporting dealer in United States government securities to the Federal Reserve Bank of New York; or 4. a securities broker-dealer licensed pursuant to chapter 80A, or an affiliate of it, regulated by the Securities and Exchange Commission and maintaining a combined capital and surplus of \$40,000,000 or more, exclusive of subordinated debt? § 118A.06 B. Are all investments held in safekeeping?
-If so: Is the government entity's ownership of all securities in which the fund is invested evidenced by written acknowledgments identifying the securities by: a. the names of the issuers? b. maturity dates? c. interest rates? d.
-CUSIP numbers or other distinguishing marks?
-2. Were investments, contracts, and agreements held in safekeeping with: a. a Federal Reserve Bank; b. any bank authorized under the laws of the United States or any state to exercise corporate trust powers, including, but not limited to, the bank from which the investment is purchased; c. a primary reporting dealer in United States government securities to the Federal Reserve Bank of New York; or d. a securities broker-dealer, or an affiliate of it, that (1) Is registered as a broker-dealer under Chapter 80A or is exempt from the registration requirements; (2) is regulated by the Securities and Exchange Commission; and
+2 a financial institution qualified as a depository of public funds; 2. any other financial institution which is a member of the Federal Reserve System and whose combined capital and surplus equals or exceeds \$10,000,000; 3. a primary reporting dealer in United States government securities to the Federal Reserve Bank of New York; or 4. a securities broker-dealer licensed pursuant to chapter 80A, or an affiliate of it, regulated by the Securities and Exchange Commission and maintaining a combined capital and surplus of \$40,000,000 or more, exclusive of subordinated debt? § 118A.06 B. If the government entity safekeeps investments with a third party: Is the government entity's ownership of all securities in which the fund is invested evidenced by written acknowledgments identifying the securities by the names of the issuers, maturity dates, interest rates, CUSIP numbers, or other distinguishing marks?
+Were investments, contracts, and agreements held in safekeeping with: a. a Federal Reserve Bank; b. any bank authorized under the laws of the United States or any state to exercise corporate trust powers, including, but not limited to, the bank from which the investment is purchased; c. a primary reporting dealer in United States government securities to the Federal Reserve Bank of New York; or d. a securities broker-dealer, or an affiliate of it, that (1) Is registered as a broker-dealer under Chapter 80A or is exempt from the registration requirements; (2) is regulated by the Securities and Exchange Commission; and